tart2000/solariboard_v2/README.md

 ### Going forward

-- Add sound that fits the flipping
+- Sound that better fits the flipping (at the moment, the end is a bit sharp)
 - Button to exit fullscreen
 - Security for the /message page
 - Better moderating rights
 - Give messages a duration before which they expire
 - Fetch internet info (weather, rss, Twitter, etc.)
+- Go more 'real time' with a socket so that all instances of the /message are the same and updated in real-time

 ### Limits

 - For some reason, the board doesn't work on mobile / tablet...
 (Safari is not supported)
-- You can play a sound each time a letter flips (too heavy)
+- You can't play a sound each time a letter flips (too heavy)
 - The more characters you add, the longer the transitions are...

 ## Made with [Glitch](https://glitch.com/)